jessyprovencher/jessyprovencher.github.io/content/posts/validating-xml.md

 # How to validate?

-To validate our XML document, we'll need to create two new documents.
+To validate our XML document, we'll need to create two new files.
 I won't provide examples because I'm sure you can find some docs and/or tools online to help you with this task.

 Firstly, we'll need a DTD (Document Type Definition) file.
 It defines the valid building blocks of our XML document